 Many people are familiar with the fact that there are both crypto coins and tokens, but you may not know what the difference is.
-In this article, we’ll be explaining the difference between these two types of investments.
+In this article, we’ll explain the difference between these two types of investments.

 What are tokens?
 How do you use them?
-We’re going to cover all of that and more in this article, including giving you some examples and real-world use cases for cryptocurrency tokens.
+We’re going to cover all of that and more, including giving you some examples and real-world use cases for cryptocurrency tokens.

 A token is a cryptocurrency that is issued as a sub-asset of another cryptocurrency like Ethereum, Neo or Waves.
 While coins normally are used as a currency for exchanging value, tokens are different.
 They are normally used as a utility asset for other purposes like asset management, tracking and data storage and other uses.

 Tokens represent some type of value that now becomes tradable.
 Users who invest in these assets are doing so to have the rights for something such as voting, loyalty points, rewards, etc. They are created using another cryptocurrency as a foundation.

 In some cases, tokens are used purely for crowdfunding, and then those tokens will be swapped for assets on the new blockchain.
 However, some projects will stay with the original chain forever.

 There are many different use cases for cryptocurrency tokens.
 In fact, this technology can be applied to nearly every industry.
 Tokens such as VeChain and WaBi are developing supply management systems.

 Stable tokens like Dai make it easier to do business and store money in cryptocurrency without losing value, and allowing people to take out equity loans against their own investments.

 The most popular way to create a cryptocurrency token is to build it on the ERC20 standard.
 This is an Ethereum base layer for creating tokens.
 It takes a lot to work out your own crypto token, and that makes it an excellent choice for crowdfunding operations.
 The Ethereum Foundation even provides step by step instructions for doing it.